stolostron/rhacm-docs/manage_cluster/create_aks.md

 ## Prerequisites
 {: #prereq}

-* You must have a Red Hat OpenShift Container Platform hub deployed.
+* You must have a Red Hat OpenShift Container Platform hub cluster deployed.

 * You need to install the Kubernetes CLI, `kubectl`.